Why does SnapComplete value credits at 2/3 of a token?

 The short version

-Credits are not just credits.
-When you spend them upgrading cards, you earn Collection Levels, and those CLs award tokens from the collection track, reserves, and milestones.
-The conversion works out to almost exactly 1 credit = 2/3 of a token for every type of player we tested.
+Credits do more than buy upgrades.
+Spend them upgrading cards and you earn Collection Levels, and those CLs award tokens from the collection track, reserves, and milestones.
+The conversion lands at almost exactly 1 credit = 2/3 of a token for every type of player we tested.

-Credits have token-earning power baked in.
-A bundle with 1,000 credits is giving you roughly 667 tokens worth of progression.
+That token-earning power is baked into every credit.
+A bundle with 1,000 credits is really handing you ~667 tokens of progression.

 But wait, don't upgrades also give back credits?

 Yes.
-The collection track returns credits too, roughly 21 back for every 100 you spend.
-SnapComplete accounts for this.
-The 2/3 ratio is the net result after the full reinvestment loop (you spend credits, earn CL, get credits back, spend those, earn more CL...).
+The collection track hands credits back too, roughly 21 for every 100 you spend.
+SnapComplete folds that in.
+The 2/3 ratio is the net figure after the full reinvestment loop (spend credits, earn CL, get credits back, spend those, earn more CL...).

 Does this change based on how much I play?

 Barely.
-We modeled four player profiles from low-activity F2P to daily pass buyers.
-The ratio lands between 0.663 and 0.668 for all of them, under 1% spread.
-We round to 2/3 because it is clean and slightly conservative.
+We modeled four player profiles, from low-activity F2P to daily pass buyers.
+The ratio lands between 0.663 and 0.668 for all of them, a spread under 1%.
+We round to 2/3 because it's clean and a touch conservative.

 Is 2/3 generous or conservative?

 Conservative.
-Casual players get a slightly better rate because variant cards (a cheap source of CLs) accumulate from weekly sources like new releases and game modes.
-If you progress slowly, more variants pile up per CL window, pushing the ratio above 2/3.
-We round down.
+Casual players actually get a slightly better rate, because variant cards (a cheap source of CLs) trickle in from weekly sources like new releases and game modes.
+Progress slowly and more variants pile up per CL window, nudging the ratio above 2/3.
+We round down anyway.

 Where does this ratio show up in SnapComplete?